How to get rid of PMI: Removing private mortgage insurance

 4. Refinance to get rid of mortgage insurance

-If interest rates have dropped since securing your current mortgage, then refinancing could save you money.
+If interest rates have dropped since you secured your current mortgage, then refinancing could save you money.
 In addition to fetching a lower rate, a mortgage refinance may get rid of PMI when your new mortgage balance is less than 80% of the home value.

 While refinancing to remove PMI can be a smart move, it’s not always the right decision.